Safe Kids Jackson County

 - Child Passenger Safety

 - Pedestrian and Bike Safety

 - Water Safety

 - Fire Safety

 The Jackson County Department of Public Health has Child Passenger Safety Technicians on staff.
-Technicians are on duty each day to assist with child safety seat checks, provide educational information on child safety seats, and to assist with purchase and installation of a new child safety seat.
+Technicians are on duty on Tuesdays and Thursdays, by appointment only, to assist with child safety seat checks, provide educational information on child safety seats, and to assist with purchase and installation of a new child safety seat.
 To learn more about this program or about the Child Passenger Safety Diversion Program, click here.